 VI.B.1.
-Programs, in partnership with their Sponsoring Institutions, must patient care responsibilities, clinical teaching, and didactic educational events: (Core)
+Programs, in partnership with their Sponsoring Institutions, must educate fellows and faculty members concerning the professional responsibilities of physicians, including their obligation to be appropriately rested and fit to provide the care required by their patients.
+(Core)